opensafely-actions/cox-ipw/README.md

     Options:
     --df_input=FILENAME.CSV
-    Input dataset. csv, csv.gz, rds, arrow, or a feather filename (this is assumed to be within the output directory) [default input.csv]
+    Input dataset. csv, csv.gz, rds, arrow, or a feather filename (this is assumed to be within the output directory but can be within a subdirectory) [default input.csv]

     --ipw=TRUE/FALSE
     Logical, indicating whether sampling and IPW are to be applied [default TRUE]